-Audit professionals need Professional competence for More Complex Audits
+Audit Professional competence for More Complex Audits

-- A36.
+- A28.
 Although all professional accountants undertake CPD appropriate to their role as a professional accountant, the requirements outlined in paragraphs 18 and 19 specify that the CPD for serving engagement partners shall be appropriate to the role of an engagement partner.
-The requirements in paragraphs 13 through 17 only apply to professional accountants aspiring or newly appointed as engagement partners. - A37.
+The requirements in paragraphs 13 through 17 only apply to professional accountants aspiring or newly appointed as engagement partners. - A29.
 Audit engagements vary in the complexity of accounting and auditing matters, the size of the entity, and in the organizational and operational complexity of the entity whose financial statements are being audited.
 Engagement teams, which may include the specialist team members, may vary in composition, geographic dispersal, and professional competence.
-It is critically important that engagement partners assuming responsibility for more complex audits undertake appropriate CPD, including the ability to integrate diverse professional competence and skills within the engagement team.
+It is critically important that engagement partners assuming responsibility for more complex audits undertake appropriate CPD, including the ability to integrate diverse professional competence and skills within the engagement team. - A30.
+Audits of entities within some specific industries or financial environments are ordinarily deemed to be more complex.
+The competence areas, learning outcomes, levels of proficiency and practical experience prescribed in paragraphs 13 to 17 will usually not be sufficient for serving engagement partners on more complex audits.
+Higher levels of proficiency, such as greater levels of professional judgment or professional skepticism, may also be more important learning outcomes for an engagement partner assuming responsibility for a more complex audit.